Mucky Pup

-Mucky Pup were an American hardcore and crossover thrash band formed in Bergenfield, New Jersey, in 1986, when brothers Chris (vocals) and John (drums) Milnes joined up with Scott Dottino (bass) and Dan Nastasi (guitar) as the cover band, Predator.
+Mucky Pup is an American hardcore and crossover thrash band formed in Bergenfield, New Jersey, in 1986, when brothers Chris (vocals) and John (drums) Milnes joined up with Scott Dottino (bass) and Dan Nastasi (guitar) as the cover band, Predator.
 The band soon began writing original material and changed the band name to Mucky Pup.
 Over the years, the band went through several lineup changes and musical style changes while gaining minor success in both the US and Europe.
 Their breakthrough moment occurred when they won second place in a Bloom County comic strip contest, resulting in the band performing a song featured on a flexi disc packaged with a 1987 Bloom County comic strip compilation.
 However, their European success, based on strong tours and charting for the 1989 A Boy in a Man's World album, surpassed all recognition achieved in their home country.
-The band split up in 1995 but reunited from 2009 through 2014 with a rotating lineup of both former and new members with vocalist Chris Milnes being the only constant.
+The band split up in 1996 but reunited from 1999 to 2003, and again from 2009 to 2014 with a rotating lineup of both former and new members, with vocalist Chris Milnes being the only constant.
+In May 2026, it was announced that the A Boy in a Man's World lineup will reunite in 2027 for a new album and re-issues of their first three albums to celebrate the band's 40th anniversary.